Exclusive: Fitness app Strava overhauls map that revealed military positions

 Strava’s initial response, in which it pledged to help people better understand the app’s privacy settings, was not enough for U.S. lawmakers, who demanded to know what steps the company was taking to protect privacy.

-The privately held San Francisco company has 150 employees and bills itself as the“social network for athletes.”
+The privately held San Francisco company has 150 employees and bills itself as the “social network for athletes.”
 It has 28 million users, 82 percent of whom are outside the United States.

 People use Strava, or competitors such as Runkeeper or MapMyRide, to log exercise and follow the activity of friends or celebrity athletes.
 The services sync to GPS-enabled watches and other wearable technology.